arlette-pineda/memory_match_loteria/README.md

 # Loteria Memory Match

-A memory matching game built using JavaScript.
+A lotería (popular Mexican bingo game) themed memory matching game built using JavaScript.

 ## Technologies Used